BASIC MEDICAL CARE AND PILGRIMAGE CAMPS

 In India, it is customary that attendants accompany patients who have to remain in hospitals for some days.
 The attendants are the caregivers who help their patients with daily activities such as personal grooming, feeding, helping the patient move around, and ensuring that the patient is comfortable.

 Patients may come from far away towns, villages, or even from different states.
 Often, it is not possible for their attendants to travel back and forth daily during the patient’s stay at the hospital.
 Therefore, the attendants have to make their own arrangements.
 Some patients can barely afford to pay for their medical fees, much less pay for their attendants’ food and daily necessities.
 These attendants have to struggle to arrange their own meals while taking care of their patients.

 Vishav Manav Ruhani Kendra supports these attendants with nutritious and healthy food cooked at our centers.
 The hot cooked food is brought to the hospitals and served to the attendants.

 Vishav Manav Ruhani Kendra has been serving food to attendants, free of cost, at government hospitals in Chandigarh and Delhi.
 These programs strive to serve those who are undergoing hardship or struggles.
 Sharing with others in their time of need is inspired by the organization’s focus on caring and sharing.

-Once, Sant Baljit Singh was traveling by road and saw many Kawariya pilgrims carrying their kawar on their shoulders.
-Sant Baljit Singh also noticed that the pilgrims were barefoot and many had footsores.
-On seeing their plight, his heart went out to the pilgrims.
-Immediately, Sant Baljit Singh advised Vishav Manav Ruhani Kendra to hold medical camps to serve the kawariyas every year.
+Once, Sant Baljit Singh saw many Kanwaria pilgrims carrying their kanwar on their shoulders.
+Sant Baljit Singh’s heart went out to plight of the barefoot pilgrims, many with footsores.
+Immediately, Sant Baljit Singh advised Vishav Manav Ruhani Kendra to hold medical camps to serve the pilgrims every year